 Take a look inside 7 images

 Pros: Supports a wide variety of interactive activities and lessons.
-Students can work from nearly any device.

 At first, teachers may want to select a lesson or activity from the Marketplace to get a feel for what's possible.
 There's a ton of content there that's free for the taking.
 Once you have a lesson or two under your belt, you'll have a better idea of which types of cards and features you like and that work for your purposes.
 Then, dive in and build your own lessons.
 The range of instructional options should meet most needs, as there are features for whiteboard instruction, polling, and assessment.
 Get a sense of where your students are by introducing a concept with a quick short-answer or multiple-choice question, or a word cloud.
 Then, as you present more information, build in quick checks for understanding, or incorporate SEL-informed questions to get a sense of how well your students are grasping the material and feeling about their progress.